kelseymorsebrown/codeAcademy/docs/react_notes.md

 };
 ```

-#### 2. Specify the defutalt value directly in the funciton definition
+#### 2. Specify the default value directly in the funciton definition

 ```javascript
 function Example({ text = 'This is default text' }) {